How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 How to integrate Firebase Analytics with an iOS app?

-Later, you need to add it to the Xcode project (all you have to do is to move it to the selected folder).
+Later, you need to add it to the Xcode project (all you have to do is move it to the selected folder).
 If needed, check the Copy elements option, and then press the Next button on the Firebase configuration page.

 Adding Firebase to an iOS app.
 Step nr 2.
 Screenshot source: https://firebase.google.com/.